tikinson/ToadsTempest/README.md

 - You need as much graphical information as possible in different layers in KiCad of the footprints; this will allow creation of very precise outlines in the future.
 So, even if there is some error accumulation, it will be much smaller.
 - Castellated holes on PCBs can (and actually do) differ from the real board.
 It seems this wasn't the best decision, but it was quite interesting.
 - Colored acrylic and transparent acrylic are two different things.
-- Directly copying the button layout from a previous project was a mistake.
+- Directly copying the button layout from a previous project was a mistake.i
 - Always check footprints against the manufacturer's data.
 - LEDs, at least for indicating whether the keyboard is connected to the computer.
 - Don’t mix up the pins; otherwise, you’ll have to solder wires and cut traces on the PCB.